CAST Grants

 Schedule & Deadlines

-There is one call per semester and we recommend a minimum lead time of 2 semesters or 9 months from the Initial Inquiry submission.
+There is one call per semester and we recommend a minimum lead time of two semesters or nine months from the Initial Inquiry submission.

 Please contact us to discuss any questions you may have.
 When unforeseen opportunities arise, off-cycle requests can be submitted and will be considered in relation to available funds and staff.
 Please email castgrants@mit.edu with all questions about off-cycle requests.

-Applicants will be notified of funding decisions by early January
+Applicants will be notified of funding decisions by May

 How to Apply